-New PADI Course Directors who gained experience as IDCS Instructors by working with Camille during his IDC programs include; Craig Allery in Hong Kong, Ernst van der Poll in Costa Rica, Jean-François Joly in Canada, Chris Azab in Egypt, Richard Reardon, Kevin Black, Il-Do Kim and Paul Meredith in Thailand, Imad Khasfeh in United Arab Emirates and Lebanon, Christophe Condé in the Seychelles, Sue Gibbins in the Philippines, Sander Buis and Joeri van Hal in Indonesia and Allen Rivera who lives and works in South Korea.
+New PADI Course Directors who gained experience as IDCS Instructors by working with Camille during his IDC programs include; Craig Allery in Hong Kong, Ernst van der Poll in Costa Rica, Jean-François Joly in Canada, Chris Azab in Egypt, Richard Reardon, Kevin Black, Il-Do Kim, Paul Meredith and Ann Gammage in Thailand, Imad Khasfeh in United Arab Emirates and Lebanon, Christophe Condé in the Seychelles, Sue Gibbins in the Philippines, Sander Buis and Joeri van Hal in Indonesia and Allen Rivera who lives and works in South Korea.

 The PADI Course Director rating is the equivalent of having a postgraduate degree in scuba diving instruction, there is not a more prestigious level of certification within the dive industry.

 Ask Camille for more information on special custom made packages that help you become a PADI IDC Staff Instructor, a PADI Master Instructor and/or PADI Course Director by staffing during his IDC programs.
 You will get involved in the teaching and evaluation aspects of an IDC and get help with your CDTC application.
 A great way to prepare yourself in a helpful and relaxed manner for your own CDTC course.

 What You Learn